thunderrabbit/robnugen-journal-entries/2017/04/28productivent.md

 I am going to reboot my host machine and cross fingers and pray and shake my head when nothing changes when it all comes back up.

+## 17:29 Friday 28 April 2017 JST

+Rebooted, put laundry in wash, ate a banana and some nuts.

+## 18:07 Friday 28 April 2017 JST

+Upgraded Vagrant, Virtualbox, vagrant-vbguest, but still cannout mount /vagrant.
+I'm going to move on.

+## 18:59 Friday 28 April 2017 JST

+Fantastic.
+Got my mgmt box talking to local new box via these handy instructions: https://sysadmincasts.com/episodes/45-learning-ansible-with-vagrant-part-2-4

+## 21:03 Friday 28 April 2017 JST

+Moe Joe.
+Everything was going fine until install mysql.

+    dependency problems prevent configuration of mysql-server:
+    mysql-server depends on mysql-server-5.5; however: Package
+    mysql-server-5.5 is not configured yet.

+## 22:30 Friday 28 April 2017 JST

+Thanks to this http://stackoverflow.com/a/32620242/194309 for getting past that error.

+Downloading data from S3 now.

+## 01:04 Saturday 29 April 2017 JST

+Had to import a few by hand and skip some of the big historical tables, but hooray I now have the frontend site working to the point that it shows the site and I can log in.